ibmverse/verse-developer/tutorials/3_add_mailRead.md

 ### Reload the extension and Verse
-As is explained in previous section, every time you make a change to the extension code, you will have to reload the extension from `chrome://extensions__`, then reload Verse, so Chrome and Verse will pick up your latest changes.
+As is explained in previous sections, every time you make a change to the extension code, you need to reload the extension from `chrome://extensions__`, then reload Verse, so Chrome and Verse will pick up your latest changes.

 ### Test it out
 1. In the Verse UI, click open a mail to inspect it in the Mail Read View.

-2. In the Mail Read View, click on the "More actions" button.
+2. In the Mail Read View, click on the __More actions__ button.
 ![more actions button](img/3_mailread_more.png)

-3. In the drop-down menu, click "Mail Read Action".
+3. In the drop-down menu, click __Mail Read Action__.
 This will bring up the external application you just registered with the Chrome extension, with information related to the Mail Read View passed on from Verse.
 ![mail read action button](img/3_mailread_action.png)

 Congratulations!
 You have successfully added an action button to the Mail Read View, and registered it as a new extension for the Mail Read application we created in the last section.